 If you answered yes any of these questions, this article is for you!
 This article is intended for developers who are pressed for time and expected to deliver good quality code — which makes up most of us.
 However, even seasoned developers might find the article interesting and a source of inspiration.

-You might have learned from your peers about the benefits of using Grunt.
+You might have learned from your peers about the benefits of using Grunt and using a practical Gruntfile.
 So you head over to Gruntjs.com, and start reading the usual topics: Getting Started, Installing Grunt.
 All looks fine, except you wonder “how am I going to use it… NOW?”
 Do not fret, fellow developer!
 We created a starting file set that you can download from …

 - Create your development folder